SoftwareAG/c8y-docs/content/users-guide/enterprise-edition-bundle/managing-tenants.md

 Using the checkbox **Enable Gainsight product experience tracking** a parent tenant can enable/disable the product experience tracking through the [Gainsight PX](https://www.gainsight.com/product-experience/) product experience software for the given child tenant.

-Even if tracking is enabled for a tenant, users need to actively accept the tracking of functional cookies, before any functional data on the usage of the platform is tracked, see [Getting started > Accessing and logging into the Cumulocity IoT platform](/users-guide/getting-started/#accessing-cumulocity-platform).
+Even if tracking is enabled for a tenant, users need to actively accept the tracking of functional cookies, before any functional data on the usage of the platform is tracked, see [Getting started > Accessing and logging into the platform](/users-guide/getting-started/#accessing-platform).

 <a name="tenant-policies"></a>